-A coffee stop away from the Tour de France, dare we say a look at a “French cultural thing”?
+A coffee stop away from the Tour de France, to look at, dare we say it, a “French cultural thing“?
 Many foreigners and perhaps some French people too complain about the way coffee tastes in France but what if actually getting a coffee during your ride was the real problem?

 Is French coffee bad?

 Every year the Tour de France brings complaints from followers on the race about hotel breakfasts and café pit stops, particularly the bad tasting coffee.
-Ask someone in France and they’d probably disagree, after all the French consume tons of it, even if the stats say they drink more tea per year than coffee.
+Ask someone in France and they’d probably disagree, after all the French consume tons of it, even if the stats say they’re drinking more tea than coffee in recent years.
 Maybe there’s a touch of ethnocentrism about the complaints: nobody goes to France for the coffee, just like nobody goes to the Tour of Britain for good weather; nobody expects good beer at the Vuelta or a fresh salad on the eve of Gent-Wevelgem.
-Still the “complaints” about coffee are usually good natured if the café as in the place is celebrated, the coffee rarely is.
+Still “complaints” about coffee are usually good natured and often the café, as in the place, is celebrated while the coffee rarely is.

 One explanation for the taste difference could be colonialism.
-In an article on Slate.com French coffee shop owner Aleaume Paturle explains that in the past, coffee from French colonies could be imported back to France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
+In an article on Slate.com coffee shop owner Aleaume Paturle explains that in the past, coffee from French colonies could be imported in France duty-free and the crop planted in places like Vietnam and Laos was the Robusta variety rather than the more prized Arabica.
 Robusta, as the name suggests, is more hardy but the taste isn’t as rich and sometimes it’s over-roasted to give it more aroma.
-In general this makes for a more bitter, rougher taste, with notes of burnt wood and ashtray rather than chocolate or vanilla.
+In general this makes for a more bitter, rougher taste: think notes of burnt wood and ashtray rather than chocolate or vanilla.
 All the same if you buy some Segafredo in Italy it tends to have this same taste, compared to the smoother varieties from Lavazza or Illy.